 About me

 Hello, I'm Rob.
-I'm a Person Centred Therapist and Counsellor based in Bebington, Wirral.
-I work with young adults (ages 18-40) struggling with anxiety, depression, and relational trauma.
+I'm a therapist and counsellor based in Bebington, Wirral, just outside Liverpool.
+I work with individual adults who are struggling with anxiety, trauma, and relationships.

 > Depression